 Once the design is suitably progressed, we will advise on the best way to procure your project; whether negotiated or tendered, traditional or design and build, single stage or two stage In doing this, we will consider your timescales, budget, and approach to risk.
 We will also help you shortlist potential Contractors and will produce tender documents and manage the tender process.

 When tenders are returned, we will review and report on these; making a recommendation of who to appoint to undertake the build.
 Following this we will draw up Contracts.

 Construction and Final Account

-Once the project is on site, we administer the contract (if acting as Project Manager), issuing instructions, chairing meetings etc. We also undertake monthly valuations to ensure you only pay for completed works, and agree the costs of any variations with the Contractor, ultimately leading to an agreed final account.
+Once the project is on site, we administer the contract (if acting as Project Manager), issuing instructions, chairing meetings etc. We also undertake monthly payment valuations and agree the costs of any variations with the Contractor, ultimately leading to an agreed final account.